 University employees may choose to access their W-2 statement electronically through Workday (preferred) or to receive a paper copy mailed to their home address on file.

 The benefits of receiving an online W-2 form are:

 - Significantly less risk that your W-2 may be lost or stolen, compared with mailed delivery

 - Available on demand from any location with internet availability

 Employers must comply with specific Internal Revenue Service (IRS) regulations (26 CFR 31.6051-1) to issue electronic W-2s, and employees must provide their consent to receive an electronic W-2 instead of a paper copy.

 How to access your W-2 electronically

-To access your W-2 online for 2013 and onward, you must provide your consent through Employee Self Service.
+To access your W-2 online for 2013 and onward, you must provide your consent through Workday.
 There is a W-2 Consent section with a Consent Now button.
-Alternatively you can look for the Tax Information folder under the Time and Pay section and click on the W-2/W-2c Consent link.

 - Consent Generally: If an employee does not consent to receive an electronic version of the W-2 form, he or she will continue to be furnished with a paper W-2 form.
 The “default” position is for employees to receive paper W-2 forms via U.S. mail.